predis/predis/README.md

 ### Scriptable commands ###

-A scriptable command is just an abstraction for [Lua scripts](http://redis.io/commands/eval) aiming at simplifying the usage of scripting when using Redis >= 2.6.
-Scriptable commands can be registered in the server profile used by the client and are accessible as if they were plain Redis commands but they define a Lua script that gets transmitted to Redis for remote execution.
-Internally, scriptable commands use by default [EVALSHA](http://redis.io/commands/evalsha) and identify a Lua script by its SHA1 hash to save bandwidth, but [EVAL](http://redis.io/commands/eval) is automatically used as a fall back when needed:
+A scriptable command is just an abstraction for [Lua scripting](http://redis.io/commands/eval) that aims to simplify the usage of scripting with Redis >= 2.6.
+Scriptable commands can be registered in the server profile used by the client and are accessible as if they were plain Redis commands, but they define a Lua script that gets transmitted to Redis for remote execution.
+Internally, scriptable commands use by default [EVALSHA](http://redis.io/commands/evalsha) and identify a Lua script by its SHA1 hash to save bandwidth but [EVAL](http://redis.io/commands/eval) is automatically preferred as a fall back when needed:

 ```php
 // Define a new scriptable command by extending Predis\Command\ScriptCommand: